-Staff training deals with the factors that must be considered in reaching a judgement as to whether the use of physical restraint is appropriate that include:
+The factors that must be considered in reaching a judgement as to whether the use of physical restraint is appropriate that include:

-- The seriousness of the incident, assessed by the effect of the injury, damage or disorder that is likely to result if force is not used; - The chances of achieving the desired result by other means; and - The relative risks associated with physical intervention compared with using other strategies.

-Every member of staff will inform the Headmistress immediately after s/he has needed to restrain a pupil physically.
+- The seriousness of the incident, assessed by the effect of the injury, damage or disorder that is likely to result if force is not used; - The chances of achieving the desired result by other means; and - The relative risks associated with physical intervention compared with using other strategies. - Every member of staff will inform the Headmistress immediately after s/he has needed to restrain a pupil physically.